People often use saw palmetto as a natural remedy for benign prostate hyperplasia, which is a non-cancerous enlargement of the prostate gland.

 - Limiting the use of decongestants and antihistamines as these medications reduce urine flow.

 Individuals who notice changes in their urinary habits should see a doctor, even if the symptoms do not cause discomfort.
 Any changes can suggest an underlying medical condition that may require prompt treatment.
 It is best to talk to a doctor before taking any herb or medication.

 Untreated urinary issues can lead to complications such as an obstruction in the urinary tract, which prevents urination.
 People who cannot pass any urine need emergency medical treatment.

-Most people will see an improvement in BPH symptoms following treatment.
+However, most people will see an improvement in BPH symptoms following conventional treatment.
 To prevent symptoms from returning or worsening, a doctor may recommend taking medication on a long-term basis.
 Sometimes, repeat treatments may be necessary to control symptoms.